Slovenia pledges to sell 15 firms, raise VAT to avert bailout

 The plan will go to the European Commission, the EU's executive arm, on Friday.

-"This programme will enable Slovenia to remain a completely sovereign state," Bratusek told a news conference.
-Her finance minister, Uros Cufer, said: "Slovenia is a plane losing altitude and we first have to stabilise that altitude."
+"This program will enable Slovenia to remain a completely sovereign state," Bratusek told a news conference.
+Her finance minister, Uros Cufer, said: "Slovenia is a plane losing altitude and we first have to stabilize that altitude."

-The bloc is growing increasingly nervous over Slovenia's commitment to the overhaul the EU says is needed to an economy roughly 50-percent controlled by the state and shackled with 7 billion euros (5.9 billion pounds) of bad loans in local banks.
+The bloc is growing increasingly nervous over Slovenia's commitment to the overhaul the EU says is needed to an economy roughly 50-percent controlled by the state and shackled with 7 billion euros ($9.22 billion) of bad loans in local banks.

 BANK SALE